xtcyclist/readinglist-cxt/README.md

 Steps to use it:

-(1) Instlal Perl and requried packages: Net::SCP and Net::SCP::Expect;
+(1) Instlal Perl and requried packages: Net::SCP and Net::SCP::Expect

-(2) Modify the readinglist.pl to change personal data into yours;
+(2) Modify the readinglist.pl to change personal data into yours

-(3) Modify the bib.bib to add some papers you have just read;
+(3) Modify the bib.bib to add some papers you have just read

-(4) run: perl readinglist.pl bib.bib.
+(4) run: perl readinglist.pl bib.bib

 Contact: chengxuntao@gmail.com